 My favourite element of these buns?
 The espresso-maple icing.
-I was seriously tempted to dive into the bowl and face plant the whole darn lot.
+When I first made it I was seriously tempted to dive into the bowl and face plant the whole darn lot.

 If you’re a coffee lover like me, you will be in heaven.
 I promise!
 As much as I love my pumpkin cinnamon rolls, these really are something else.